puppetlabs/puppet-docs/source/puppet/3/reference/experiments_future.markdown

 It is ok to use names with digits 0-9 as long as one character is not a digit.

+### Capitalized Variable Names Not Allowed

+Variable names may not contain capital letters.
+They are limited to lowercase letters, numbers, and underscores.

 ### "Bare Words" May Not Start with a Digit

 The positive effect of this is that numbers entered without quotes can be validated to be correct decimal, hex or octal values.